-Then I started looking for other gloves brands that were aimed at photographers shooting under extreme conditions and I found The Heat Company.
-When I told them about my disagreements with other gloves, they decided to send us a pair of their HEAT 3 SMART model so we could try them and tell our experience allowing us to freely express our opinion about what they call their flagship product, the gloves designed specifically for the German and Austrian combat forces.
+Then I started looking for other brands that were aimed at photographers who shoot under extreme conditions, and I found The Heat Company.
+When I told them about my situation with other gloves, they decided to send us a pair of their HEAT 3 SMART model so we could try them and tell you our experience.
+This allows us to freely express our opinion about their flagship product, gloves that were designed specifically for the German and Austrian combat forces.

 - 2 pairs of HEAT 3 SMART gloves in separate wraps

 - 2 packs with 5 pairs of toewarmers (8h duration)

 - 2 packs with 10 pairs of handwarmers (12h duration)

 - 1 pack with 10 pairs of bodywarmers (12h duration)

 - Protective balm to preserve the leather of the gloves.

 They informed us that the Heat 3 Smart gloves and handwarmers are the perfect combination to ensure hand warmth and mobility.
 As such, they send a pair of warmers as a gift with all purchases of their gloves.

 The Heat Company gloves are made of 3 main parts: liner, shell, and hood.